William H. Christian: American Civil War

 When the American Civil War broke out, Christian traveled to Albany where he personally asked Governor Edwin D. Morgan for permission to raise a regiment of volunteers and Morgan saw Christian to be the ideal person to rally troops from Utica as he was a veteran of the Mexican–American War and granted Christian permission to do so and in a few weeks, managed to rally over 1,000 Men needed to form the 26th New York Infantry Regiment and was appointed as first commander on May 21, 1861.
-Christian was described as being a strict disciplinarian but proved the be beneficial as the soldiers were now well-drilled.
+Christian was described as being a strict disciplinarian but proved to be beneficial as the soldiers were now well-drilled.
 Another differing aspect of Christian's training was the prohibition of the consumption of alcohol and insisted that his officers sign a temperance pledge.
 His training was described as having "military skill and energy," having "the best-drilled volunteer regiment," and "energy and firmness."

-After arriving on Washington, D.C. on April 22, 1861, the 26th New York settled at Meridian Hill before experiencing their first battle at the First Battle of Bull Run although their only service was covering the retreating Union soldiers although was notable enough to receive direct praise from Abraham Lincoln himself.
+After arriving on Washington, D.C., on April 22, 1861, the 26th New York settled at Meridian Hill before experiencing their first battle at the First Battle of Bull Run although their only service was covering the retreating Union soldiers although was notable enough to receive direct praise from Abraham Lincoln himself.

 After the First Battle of Bull Run, Christian and the 26th New York wouldn't see any military service for 6 months before being assigned as a part of the new Army of the Potomac and being a part of Henry Warner Slocum's brigade and soon took the 26th New York to a new camp in Alexandria, Virginia.
 Christian finally saw his first instance of active military service when him and along with 350 men, were stationed at Pohick Church on October 21, 1861, to capture Confederate cavalry operating there but proved to be a disaster as his targets escaped unharmed, his soldiers proceeding to pillage Alexandria along with one of his men accidentally killing another.